-In conjunction with the 40 Erie Lease, the 21 Erie Lease and the Cambridge Storage Lease, each as amended (if applicable), the Company has paid certain cash security deposits, which in each case included amounts for the applicable last month's rent and has been classified as part of the operating lease ROU Assets.
-As of June 30, 2023, of the \$0.5 million security deposits, \$0.2 million was recorded in prepaids and other assets and the remaining \$0.3 million was recorded in deposits and other long-term assets on the Company's condensed consolidated balance sheet.
-As of December 31, 2022, of the \$0.7 million security deposits, \$0.4 million was recorded in prepaids and other assets and ther long-term assets on the Company's condensed consolidated balance sheet.
+In conjunction with the 40 Erie Lease, as amended, the Company has paid a cash security deposit, which included amounts for the applicable last month's rent and has been classified as part of the operating lease ROU Assets.
+As of March 31, 2024 and December 31, 2023, the \$0.3 million security deposit for the 40 Erie lease was recorded in deposits and other long-term assets on the Company's condensed consolidated balance sheet.